telliott99/MyUnix/permissions.rst

     alias ts='python typeset/scripts/script.py'
     >

-The default command line prompt is long and ugly and I don't like it:
+As we saw the default command line prompt is long.
+I think it's ugly and I don't like it:

 .. sourcecode:: bash

     Toms-MacBook-Air:Desktop telliott_admin$

+There is a reason behind it however.
+A power user might be logged into multiple machines.
+Knowing which one a particular shell is on, and the current directory and the username, can be very helpful.

-I fixed that by doing ``PS1="> "``.
-That ``>`` (with a space after) is my new prompt.
+I fixed my ugly prompt problem by doing ``PS1="> "``.
+After that ``>`` (with a space after) is my new prompt.

-What this line
+What this line does

 .. sourcecode:: bash

     export PATH=/usr/local/bin:$HOME/bin:$HOME/Software/go/bin:$PATH

-does is to re-define the $PATH variable to be the default $PATH with several new directories added in front of the default ones:
+is to re-define the ``$PATH``` variable to be the default ``$PATH`` with several new directories added in front:

 .. sourcecode:: bash